-This easy Greek Salad with feta cheese is one of the simplest no pasta side salads you can make.
-With all your traditional Mediterranean favorites like tomatoes, Kalamata olives, pepperoncini and of course feta cheese, this no guilt salad is perfect for a summer picnic.
+This Easy Greek Salad with feta cheese and cucumbers is one of the simplest no pasta side salads you can make.

-Combine the fresh and vibrant vegetables with your favorite Greek dressing and it becomes the best side dish with a big, bold taste.
+Combine the fresh and vibrant vegetables with your favorite Greek dressing, and it becomes one of the best Greek Dishes with a big, bold taste.

-Fresh and healthy ingredients: Side dishes are often filled with loads of carbs and while that IS wonderful, sometimes crisp cucumbers, ripe tomatoes and bold Greek dressing is the healthiest salad of all.
-Just like the 1905 Columbia Salad, nothing more to enjoy but earth has provided us and with so many variations of this salad, there is a recipe with exactly what you have in your fridge.
+Fresh and healthy ingredients: Side dishes are often filled with loads of carbs, and while that IS wonderful, sometimes crisp cucumbers, ripe tomatoes, and bold Greek dressing is the healthiest salad of all.

-Rustic or Chopped: I personally prefer traditional large pieces of vegetables, but if you want to chop all these Greek flavors down to bits of pieces, it still works perfectly.
+Rustic or Chopped: I prefer traditional large pieces of vegetables, but if you want to chop all these Greek flavors down to bits and pieces, it still works perfectly.
 See our suggestion below for a power bowl.

 This side needs a side: Serve this salad up with some air fryer pita bread chips.
 Just yum, yum!

-- tomatoes – any type of ripe red tomatoes work well in this salad.
-I like in season vine ripe tomatoes, but any kind can be used – including grape or cherry tomatoes are fine as well.
+- Juicy Tomatoes – any type of ripe red tomatoes work well in this salad.
+I like in-season vine ripe tomatoes, but any kind can be used – including grape or cherry tomatoes are fine as well.

-- cucumber– The main difference in a regular cucumber and an English cucumber is shape and color.
-English cucumbers also have less seeds.
-For this salad, I used a regular cucumber but English would substitute just fine if needed.
+- Cucumber – The main difference between a regular cucumber and an English cucumber is shape and color.
+English cucumbers also have fewer seeds.
+For this salad, I used a regular cucumber, but English would substitute just fine if needed.

-- Greek dressing – Aside from a bit tossed oil and lemon vinaigrette, store bought dressings like olive gardens creamy Greek dressing or Kraft Greek vinaigrette are a quick time savor.
+- Greek dressing – Aside from a bit of tossed extra virgin olive oil and lemon vinaigrette, store-bought dressings like olive gardens, creamy Greek dressing, or Kraft Greek vinaigrette are a quick time saver.

-- Feta cheese – large crumbled or sliced block Greek feta cheese.
+- Feta cheese – large crumbled or sliced block of Greek feta cheese.